bgamari/ghc-wiki-import/commentary/compiler/backends.md

-After Cmm? has been generated, we have a choice of targets to compile to:
+After [Cmm](commentary/compiler/cmm-type) has been generated, we have a choice of targets to compile to:

 - [The C code generator](commentary/compiler/backends/ppr-c)